zombat/how.to.ray/how.to.linux.md

 ### Steps to Verify Network Connectivity

 1. Check your interface to ensure an IP address is set: `$ ip addr`
+2. Check your interface status: `$ ip link`
+3. Check your ARP cache: `$ ip neigh`
-2. Test your local IPv4 stack with: `$ ping -c 3 127.0.0.1`
+4. Test your local IPv4 stack with: `$ ping -c 3 127.0.0.1`
     - Alternatively you may test your IPv6 stack with: `$ ping ::1`
-3. Ping your static/DHCP address: `$ ping -c 3 xxx.xxx.xxx.xxx`
+5. Ping your static/DHCP address: `$ ping -c 3 xxx.xxx.xxx.xxx`
-4. Find your default gateway: `$ ip route`
+6. Find your default gateway and local routing table: `$ ip route`
-5. Ping your default gateway: `$ ping -c 3 xxx.xxx.xxx.xxx`
+7. Ping your default gateway: `$ ping -c 3 xxx.xxx.xxx.xxx`
-6. Ping any remote IP addresses that you are attempting to connect to: `$ ping -c 3 xxx.xxx.xxx.xxx`
+8. Ping any remote IP addresses that you are attempting to connect to: `$ ping -c 3 xxx.xxx.xxx.xxx`
-7. If you are using DNS to resolve hostnames:
+9. If you are using DNS to resolve hostnames:
     1. Ensure DNS nameservers are configured `$ cat /etc/resolv.conf`
     2. Ping each DNS server: `$ ping -c 3 xxx.xxx.xxx.xxx`
     3. Attempt to resolve the FQDN/Hostname of the server you're connecting to: `$ dig the-server`
-8. If you are running a service locally that is not responding remotely
+10. If you are running a service locally that is not responding remotely
     1. Ensure that the service is running: `$ sudo ps -ef | grep -i service-name`
     2. Ensure that the service is listening: `$ sudo netstat -tunap | grep -i service-name`
     3. Attempt to connect to the service locally: `$ nc 127.0.0.1 port-number-of-service`